-Icon Item Description 1 Keyboard For entering data into your computer.
+lcon Item Description 1 Keyboard For entering data into your computer.
 See "Using the keyboard" on page 13.
 2 Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
 Press down firmly on the lower right corner to perform a right click.
-3 Fingerprint reader Fingerprint reader for Windows Hello and security.
-4 (U Power button Turns the computer on and off.
+3 (U) Power button Turns the computer on and off.
+4 Fingerprint reader Fingerprint reader for Windows Hello and security.